dhananjay-bamane/Flight-Fare-Prediction/README.md

 <br>

 ### Predictions
-In the Below predictions we have selected the source as Mumbai & the destination as Delhi, the flight would be non-stop & the airline we have selected is IndiGo and the price we got is around Rs 5239
+In the Below predictions, we have selected the source as Mumbai & the destination as Delhi, the flight would be non-stop & the airline we have selected is IndiGo and the price we got is around Rs 5239
 <br>

 <img src="img/prediction.jpg" alt="My cool logo"/>